The Clear Edge

 Action 1: Schedule the first monthly review

-Open calendar.
-Block the first day of next month.
-3 hours.
-Label: “Monthly Strategic Review - Non-Negotiable.”
-Set recurring monthly.
+Open your calendar and block the first day of next month for 3 hours.
+Label it “Monthly Strategic Review - Non-Negotiable” and set it to recur every month.

 Action 2: Gather preparation data

-Create a document.
-List: revenue this month, key metrics, 4 weekly review summaries, 5-7 strategic questions.
+Create a document and list: revenue this month, key metrics, 4 weekly review summaries, and 5–7 strategic questions.
 Spend 2 hours before the first review gathering a complete data picture.

 Action 3: Complete the first review using the protocol

 Follow the 5-segment structure exactly.
-Don’t skip segments.
-Don’t rush.
-Full 3 hours.
-End with 3 strategic priorities for next month and 2-3 specific action items with owners and deadlines.
+Don’t skip segments and don’t rush.
+Use the full 3 hours, and end with 3 strategic priorities for next month and 2–3 specific action items with owners and deadlines.

 Q: How does the Monthly Review System actually prevent $10K–$50K in quarterly revenue drift?